sbreitbart/sbreitbart.github.io/_pages/research.md

 author_profile: yes
 ---

-In my PhD, I am applying concepts from **spatial ecology** and **population genetics** to test the hypothesis that the spatial configuration and environmental conditions of urban areas influence adaptive and non-adaptive evolutionary processes in a native plant species of high conservation value, *Asclepias syriaca* (common milkweed).
+In my PhD, I applied concepts from **spatial ecology** and **population genetics** to test the hypothesis that the spatial configuration and environmental conditions of urban areas influence adaptive and non-adaptive evolutionary processes in a native plant species of high conservation value, *Asclepias syriaca* (common milkweed).

 Ok, but what does this *really* mean?
 Read on: